 - It’s interesting.
 That is to say, the road contour has character.
 It goes up and down, back and forth, presents you with changing conditions.
 No endless 6% pitches.
 No ruler-straight flats.

 - It’s small—two-lane certainly, without a center line ideally.

 - It’s untrafficked.
 Not even trafficked with a substantial shoulder.
 I don’t do shoulders unless I have to in order to get to better riding.

 - The road surface is good.

 - It has some climbing.
 Flat is boring.
 A flat road would have to have the Grand Canyon or the Redwoods for scenery to make my list.

 If we were to do only rides with all six virtues, we’d rarely get on our bikes.
 So I include rides that have missing virtues but make up for that in the other ones.
 On such rides, I’ll warn you about the missing virtue(s).
 Bull Creek Flats Rd., in the Avenue of the Giants ride, for example, has a lousy road surface but it’s through old-growth Redwoods, for god’s sake.

 So that’s what you’ve got here.
-Eighty-eight rides around California and Oregon, each one a destination ride, worth getting in your car and driving to the area just to do.
+Eighty-nine rides around California and Oregon, each one a destination ride, worth getting in your car and driving to the area just to do.
 And nothing but.

 Obviously I’ve only been able to include rides I’ve done, and I’ve ridden probably 1% of the good roads in California and Oregon, so I welcome nominations from the floor.
 Tell me about the ride you treasure (not the ride you just do all the time or the ride that’s a really good work-out, please), and be as specific about its virtues as you can.
 And be clear about connector sections that are necessary but aren’t in themselves particularly rewarding.